 Miss Horniman's Theatre.

-Last week this theatre re-opened with a revival of "Independent Means," and this week Miss Horniman is giving us arevival of "Cupid and the Styx," with two new actors in the parts of Dr. Hope and Mrs. Barton.
-There is something a little aerid about the humour of this preprise, and we think most women would smile with a rather wry mouth at the spectacle of the ambitious hospital for her ambition other than angling for a husband, and the three rather preposterous medical men, whose egotism is so stupendous that they fall the easiest preve to anyone who knows how to play upon it.
-Mr. Esmé preve to anyone who knows how to play upon it.
-Mr. Esmé preve, as the fatuous and cocky younger house-surgen, had intonations of his beautiful voice which gave hints of a whole would of possibilities of character ; there is a finish and variety whold of possibilities of character ; there is a finish and variety theatre the delight of an ever-fresh curiosity as to what he wiggesting a whole person, not merely the particular deeds and thoughts which, at the moment, and on that stage, he is a finish.
-The more one tastes him the more one appreciates.
-The with Miss Roland, gave specifies in the matre of a part.
+Last week this theatre re-opened with a revival of "Independent Means," and this week Miss Horniman is giving us a revival of "Cupid and the Styx," with two new actors in the parts of Dr. Hope and Mrs. Barton.

+There is something a little acrid about the humour of this clever piece, and we think most women would smile with a rather wry mouth at the spectacle of the ambitious hospital nurse, with no outlet for her ambition other than angling for a husband, and the three rather preposterous medical men, whose egotism is so stupendous that they fall the easiest prey to anyone who knows how to play upon it.
+Mr. Esmé Percy, as the fatuous and cocky younger house-surgeon, had intonations of his beautiful voice which gave hints of a whole world of possibilities of character; there is a finish and variety about his comedy which gives his presence in a repertory theatre the delight of an ever-fresh curiosity as to what he will make of a part, and he has, what is rare, the power of suggesting a whole person, not merely the particular deeds and thoughts which, at the moment, and on that stage, he is exhibiting.
+The more one tastes him the more one appreciates the flavour.

+He, with Miss Roland, gave something in the noture of a

-He, with Miss Roland, gave something in the nature of a July, which has scenery, of the balcony scene in Romeo and Juliet.
-It seems to us a mutilation which cannot answer, to jerk out of its place a scene so steeped in romantic atmo-sphere, and we cannot believe that any artist could ever do much with it. ----
+He, with Miss Roland, gave something in the nature of a recitation, with scenery, of the balcony scene in Romeo and Juliet.
+It seems to us a mutilation which cannot answer, to jerk out of its place a scene so steeped in romantic atmosphere, and we cannot believe that any artist could ever do much with it. much with it.